igorskyflyer/file-formats/adbt/README.md

 ### 💻 Development

-Even though technically you can write `ADBT` (_.adbt) templates and meta files (`_.adbm`) in any text editor, I highly recommend using [Visual Studio Code](https://code.visualstudio.com/) as your editor.
+Even though technically you can write `ADBT` \(`*.adbt`) templates and meta files \(`*.adbm`) in any text editor, I highly recommend using [Visual Studio Code](https://code.visualstudio.com/) as your editor.

 <br>

-Editing of `ADBT` and its complementary meta files is available for Visual Studio Code via the [ADBT extension](https://marketplace.visualstudio.com/items?itemName=igordvlpr.adbt) and it includes the following features:
+Editing of `ADBT` templates and their complementary meta files is available for Visual Studio Code via the [ADBT extension](https://marketplace.visualstudio.com/items?itemName=igordvlpr.adbt) and it includes the following features:

 - high-performance due to small footprint,
 - language support and encoding for `*.adbt` files,